jadiagaurang/TypeKitProxyApp/README.md

 The TypeKit [https://use.typekit.net/yyj6orp.js](https://use.typekit.net/yyj6orp.js) Hosted on Adobe's CDN has `"display":"auto"` in the `window.Typekit.config` variable

-Using Proxy App; it can be changed to `"display":"swap"`
+Using the TypeKitProxyApp, it can be changed to `"display":"swap"` in a HTML page.

 ```html
 <script type="text/javascript" src="//localhost:80/yyj6orp.js"></script>